James Buchanan: Memorials

 An earlier monument was constructed in 1907–1908 and dedicated in 1911, on the site of Buchanan's birthplace in Stony Batter, Pennsylvania.
 Part of the original 18.5 acre memorial site is a 250-ton pyramid structure that stands on the site of the original cabin where Buchanan was born.
 The monument was designed to show the original weathered surface of the native rubble and mortar.

 Three counties are named in his honor, in Iowa, Missouri, and Virginia.
 Another in Texas was christened in 1858 but renamed Stephens County, after the newly elected vice president of the Confederate States of America, Alexander Stephens, in 1861.
 The city of Buchanan, Michigan, was also named after him.
-Several other communities are named after him: the city of Buchanan, Georgia, the town of Buchanan, Wisconsin, and the townships of Buchanan Township, Michigan, and Buchanan, Missouri.
+Pennsylvania's memorial Buchanan State Forest, located near the Maryland state border, and due South of Bedford, Pennsylvania, is also named after him.

 A residency hall for upperclassmen is named in his honor at Dickinson College.
-He attended and graduated from Dickinson College, located in Carlisle, PA.
+He attended and graduated from Dickinson College, located in Carlisle, Pennsylvania.

-Buchanan State Forest, located near the MD state border, and due South of Bedford, PA is also named in honor and memorial of Pennsylvania's only president.

-James Buchanan High School is a small, rural high school located on the outskirts of his childhood hometown, Mercersburg, Pennsylvania.

-Popular culture depictions

-Buchanan and his legacy are central to the film Raising Buchanan (2019).
-He is portrayed by René Auberjonois.